blessed-sibanda/ansaz/book/5-questions.md

 application.register('autocomplete', Autocomplete);
 ```

-Create the tags rails controller to give us a list of tags
+Create the tags rails controller to give us a list of tags based on the search query from the input.

 ```
 $ rails g controller tags index --skip-stylesheets